mde/ejs/tutorial.md

 -   `index.html.ejs`
 -   `show.html.ejs`

-We won't go into to much detail here, as it should be pretty self explanatory but I'll go through some things.
+We won't go into to much detail here, as it should be pretty self-explanatory but I'll go through some things.

 First we'll create the `_form.html.ejs` partial template, this will hold all the form data for edit and add actions .